Josh-Uvi/SpeechRecognitionIOS/README.md

     - The build process will start up an xcode simulator if you have one configured or a device if connected
     - Say a few words and wait for the display to update when your speech is recognized.

+> DONE
+  - [x] Apple Speech on-device library
+  - [x] Google Speech-to-text API
+  - [x] Life audio recording/streaming
+  - [x] Offline live audio recording/streaming

 > TODO
+  - [ ] Pre-recorded audio file
-  - [ ] Display live audio recording on a OLED device
+  - [ ] Display live audio recording on an OLED device
   - [ ] Embed python script/program in the app, visit [Python-Apple-support](https://github.com/beeware/Python-Apple-support) docs for more info
   - [ ] Add some test cases i.e unit or E2E test cases
   - [ ] Add self-hosted Speech Recognition server/engine, visit [Kaldi Speech Recognition Server](https://github.com/alumae/kaldi-gstreamer-server) docs for more info
+  - [ ] Add CI/CD pipelines